bastnsa/blog/src/pages/notes/how-to-make-something-great.md

 Some personal takeaways from [_How to make something great_](https://ryolu.notion.site/how-to-make-something-great) by [Ryo Lu](https://x.com/ryolu_)

-> "True greatness emerges not from any single stroke of genius, but from a careful cultivation of potential."
+> True greatness emerges not from any single stroke of genius, but from a careful cultivation of potential.

 ---